-Although we cannot respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax products.
+Although we can't respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax forms, instructions, and publications.
+We can't answer tax questions sent to the above address.